-I have huge piles of compost that sit at the end of our property (on the opposite end of where my garden is).
+I have 3 huge piles of compost in different stages that sit at the end of our property (on the opposite end of where my garden is).
 They are so big we use a tractor to flip them.
-Everything goes in these bad boys, grass, leaves, weeds, trimmings and I used to throw my chicken poo too.
+Everything goes in these bad boys, grass, leaves, weeds, trimmings and I my chicken poo too.

 This took about 5 minutes for both cans.

 The reason I am doing two cans is I figured one can compost while I work on filling the other.

 The rules to composting are simple no need to over complicate something that is so simple.
 A combination of 30 parts Carbon to 1 part Nitrogen creates the ideal environment for microbes to break down organic material to produce compost.
 In easy speak that means 1 part brown to 2 parts green.

 Combine the correct ratio of carbon and nitrogen to your bin and then add water to your material so that it is as wet as a well wrung sponge.
 It is recommend that the compost pile heat to 130-150 degrees F and maintain that temperature for 3 days.
 Heating is necessary to destroy pathogens but temperatures above 160 degrees F can kill beneficial microorganisms and slow the process.
 To help you achieve appropriate temperature you can purchase a compost temperature gauge from a local nursery.